Best External Flash for Canon EOS Rebel T6

 Canon Speedlite 600EX II-RT View on Amazon View on B&H

-Best For: Professional Wedding/Event Work
+Best For: Professional Work and Weddings

-Key Feature: Weather-Resistant Construction
+Key Feature: Weather-sealed construction

 Rating: ★★★★★